Hitler, possibly on Eukodal (Photo via)

-Norman Ohler's latest book, Der Totale Rausch (Total Rush), tells the story behind the Nazis' "performance enhancing" drug habits.
+Norman Ohler's latest book, Der Totale Rausch (Total Intoxication), tells the story behind the Nazis' "performance enhancing" drug habits.
 It turns out that many of those involved in Hitler's party, from the Wehrmacht all the way up to top-tier leadership, were massively into their chemicals.
-Ohler got his hands on the records of Hitler's personal physician, Dr. Theo Morell, and was able to determine that the führer himself received 800 injections over the years.

-We sat down with the author to find out more about what sort of gear the Nazis were into, and why so few historical books have written about the subject.
+We sat down with Norman to find out more about what sort of gear the Nazis were into, and why so few historical books have written about the subject.

 Norman Ohler: That's what my research suggests.
 But you have to differentiate.
 Each of them had their very own predilections and addictions.
 Not all of them took every drug.
 Some more, some less.
-Some of them were on methamphetamine—for example, Ernst Udet, the Chief of Aircraft Procurement and Supply.
-Others were on strong anesthetics, like Göring, whose nickname was actually "Möring," from morphine.
-And it's proven that Hitler took Eukodal—the German brand name for [the synthetic opiate] oxycodone—intravenously.
+Some of them were on methamphetamine – for example, Ernst Udet, the Chief of Aircraft Procurement and Supply.
+Others were on strong anaesthetics, like Göring, whose nickname was actually "Möring", from morphine.
+And it's proven that Hitler took Eukodal – the German brand name for [the synthetic opiate] oxycodone – intravenously.
 I wanted to investigate where this mass drug consumption came from in the first place and what historical relevance it has.

 Plenty of weekend warriors would have a hard time remembering exactly which drugs they took on a Friday night.
 How can you prove what Hitler took 70 years ago?